-Have you ever noticed that after eating a food, you became bloated and then suddenly you’re irritable, depressed, or so foggy-minded you want a nap?
-This is an example of how a substance introduced to your gut can immediately affect your brain chemistry.
+Have you ever become bloated after eating a certain food, and then noticed you’re also suddenly irritable, depressed, or brain fogged?
+This is an example of how your gut can affect brain chemistry.

 I write more about the vagus nerve and the gut-brain axis in my brain book.

-In functional neurology, we use a variety of exercises to rehabilitate the vagus and make it stronger.
-Like muscles, neurons need constant stimulation to be healthy.
-If you break your arm and wear a cast, the muscles shrink within a few weeks from reduced activity.
-Neurons are no different.
-Without activation they lose function.
+If you break your arm and wear a cast, those muscles shrink within a few weeks from reduced activity.
+Neurons are the same.
+Without regular “exercise” they lose function.

-- Distending the intestines with an enema activates the vagus pathway.
+When the enema distends the intestines, this activates the vagus pathway.